Prashant-ranjan-singh-123/shoe_haven/README.md

 - [ ] Add Documentation
 - [ ] Like Item should go to Favourite Page.
 - [ ] Perseverant Favourite Page Item.
+- [ ] Make Model of Data and use that Model.

   <br>